Learning Functionally Decomposed Hierarchies for Continuous Control Tasks with Path Planning: Experiments

-We compare our method to state-of-the-art HRL approaches including HIRO \citep{nachum2018nearoptimal}, HIRO-LR \citep{nachum2018nearoptimal}, HAC \citep{levy2018hierarchical}, and a more conventional navigation baseline dubbed RRT+LL.
-HIRO-LR is the closest related work, since it also receives a top-down view image of the environment and is a fully learned hierarchy.
-Our preliminary experiments have shown that HAC and HIRO cannot solve the task when provided with an environment image (see Table \ref{tab:hrl_image_fail} in the Appendix), likely due to the increase of the state space by factor of 14.
-We therefore only show results of HAC and HIRO where they are able to solve the training task, i.e., without accessing an image.
+We compare our method to state-of-the-art HRL approaches including HIRO \cite{nachum2018data}, HIRO-LR \cite{nachum2018nearoptimal}, HAC \cite{levy2018hierarchical}, and a set of more conventional navigation baselines using RRT \cite{rrt}.
+HIRO-LR is the closest related work, since it receives an occupancy grid and is a fully learned hierarchy.

+Our preliminary experiments have shown that HAC and HIRO cannot solve the task when provided with an occupancy grid, likely due to the increase of the state space by factor of 14.
+We therefore only show results of HAC and HIRO where they are able to solve the training task, i.e., without accessing an occupancy grid.
 To compare against a baseline with complete separation, we introduce RRT+LL.
 We train a goal-conditioned control policy with RL in an empty environment and attach an RRT planner \cite{rrt}, which finds a path from top-down views via tree-search and does not require training.
-See Table \ref{tab:comp_overview} in the Appendix for an overview of all the baselines.
+We also introduce RRT-S+LL and RRT-S+LL*, where a hand-tuned safety margin is added to the planner such that it does not select subgoals close to the walls.
+In RRT-S+LL*, we add more noise to the starting states, which leads to more robust control policies.
+All methods were trained for 2.5 million steps (simple maze, Fig. \ref{fig:navigation_envs}a) and 10 million steps (complex maze, Fig. \ref{fig:navigation_envs}b).